sschepis/summoned-spaces/docs/WEBSOCKET_REMOVAL_COMPLETE.md

 Successfully migrated the entire Summoned Spaces application from WebSocket-based communication to SSE (Server-Sent Events) architecture.
 This was a comprehensive refactoring that touched every service file and removed all WebSocket dependencies.

+**UPDATE**: The entire WebSocket server directory has been completely removed from the project along with all backend scripts.

 ## What Was Changed

 ### Services Refactored